 My style of yoga is trauma supportive and explores somatic release for bodies that hold traumatic memories, patterns, and backgrounds, freeing up focus and allowing for energy blocks to release.
 We know now, it’s the unique breathing exercises, coupled with deep relaxation that help us feel so amazing after yoga class, providing the best benefits for the nervous system, too.
 I offer deep relaxation and / or yoga nidra in every class of Ageless Yoga.

 The subject of adverse childhood experiences and generational trauma isn’t mentioned in my public yoga classes.
-I also have private sessions available, should you be looking for yoga and breath work sessions where you can feel safe to practice one to one in a private, trauma friendly environment.
+I also have private sessions available, should you be looking for yoga and breath work sessions where you can feel safe to practice yoga and breath work, one to one, in a private, trauma friendly environment.

 I hope this info helps you in some way.
 You can return to my yoga story here.